Are you looking for a local river fishing spot that is family-friendly and heaps of fun?

 If you are fishing further upstream, you can also catch trout in the Blackwod River.

-In this blog post, we’ll give you some tips on how to best fish the Blackwood River.
-We’ll also tell you about some of the best places to go fishing in the area.
+In this blog post, I’ll give you some tips on how to best fish the Blackwood River.
+I’ll also tell you about some of the best places to go fishing in the area.
+As a Margaret River local since 2016, and a mother to five boys who were literally born with a fishing rod in their hands, I’m excited to tell you everything you need to know about fishing in the Blackwood River, which is a personal favourite thing of mine to do with the whole family!

 I also cover a bit of information on Blackwood River Trout Fishing as well, so if you’re looking for a new place to try your luck at fishing, be sure to check out the Blackwood River and read on!